How To Create A Production Manual // 5 Steps To Write A Guide For Manufacturing Your Product

 Manufacturing errors are common even in large companies.
 Do you remember Apple’s iPhones that used to bend or iPads that overheated?
 These are preventable problems that can be addressed early on.
 Even simple acts like printing your logo on a product can be misconducted if you don’t instruct your manufacturer correctly.

-After you find a supplier and negotiate a price, you need a production manual.
-Once it is ready to go into production, we can help you design one.
+After you have found a supplier and negotiated a price, you will need a production manual.
+Once it is ready for production, we can assist you in designing one.

 Most manufacturers can get a product done with a simple idea.
 If you deliver a rough sketch, the supplier should be able to deliver a product.
-This is why you should always inquire about samples when you’re starting before you approve large-scale production.
+This is why you should always inquire about samples before approving large-scale production.
 Some manufacturers have the experience to manufacture your product.
 Still, they lack the knowledge to execute it to your exact specifications.

 Benefits Of Designing A Production Manual: Top 7 Benefits

 There are immense benefits to writing a production manual for your team.
 For one, it shows that you’re serious about the manufacturing process.
 It will prompt the supplier to pay extra attention to your product.
-If the manufacturer messes up a product, you’ll have a reason to cancel the order and have them redo it based on your provided information.
+If the manufacturer produces a defective product, you’ll have a reason to cancel the order and request a redo based on the information you provided.
 The idea is to minimize the risks of error and make the supplier’s life easier.

 Improve Supplier Relationships

-Suppliers appreciate it when you provide manufacturing instructions because it makes their job easier.
-Suppliers don’t like taking risks by experimenting with designs at the early stages and making samples you may reject.
-They want to know what you expect in advance so they can produce a product based on your vision.
+Suppliers appreciate it when you provide clear manufacturing instructions, as it makes their job easier.
+Suppliers are hesitant to take risks by experimenting with designs at the early stages and creating samples that may be rejected.
+They want to know what you expect in advance so they can create a product that aligns with your vision.
 The supplier starts seeing you as a reliable partner who knows what they want, instantly improving your relationship.
 This is integral in respect-centric cultures such as China and Vietnam.

 Save Time